-If you don't know, a Raspberry Pi is a low-cost computer used both at home and in industry.
-The Raspberry Pi can run Linux, connect to the internet, and has lots of input/outputs, making it very useful for being the "brain" of your system.
-People have put the Raspberry Pi at the center of robots, LED matrices, home-automation systems, and more at home.
-And in industry, they are being adopted to run subsystems of factories and as deployed IoT devices.
+The Raspberry Pi is a low-cost, single-board computer that has exploded in both at-home use and in industry.
+What makes the Raspberry Pi so useful is that it can run Linux, connect to the internet, and has lots of input/outputs - making it very useful for being the "brain" of your system.
+Makers have put the Raspberry Pi at the center of robots, LED displays, home-automation systems, and more.
+And in industry, they are being adopted to run subsystems of factories, research tools, and be deployed IoT devices.

 Here at Pioreactor, we are building our bioreactor system on top of the Raspberry Pi computer.
 If you've never used a Raspberry Pi, don't feel intimidated.
 We designed the Pioreactor so that using it is simple enough that our you don't need to be a software developer, statistician, electrical engineer, or biologist - just curious!